shayakchemistry/DataSciencePrep/AlgoProject/README.md

 ### Greedy Algorithm

-An algorithm is designed to achieve optimum solution for a given problem.
+Greedy algorithm is an algorithm is designed to achieve optimum solution for a given problem.
 In greedy algorithm approach, decisions are made from the given solution domain.
 As being greedy, the closest solution that seems to provide an optimum solution is chosen.

-Greedy algorithms try to find a localized optimum solution, which may eventually lead to globally optimized solutions.
-However, generally greedy algorithms do not provide globally optimized solutions.
+In many problems, a greedy strategy does not produce an optimal solution, but a greedy heuristic can yield locally optimal solutions that approximate a globally optimal solution in a reasonable amount of time.
+We try to solve the problem in the following way:

+Assume that you have an objective function that needs to be optimized (either maximized or minimized) at a given point.
+A Greedy algorithm makes greedy choices at each step to ensure that the objective function is optimized.
+The Greedy algorithm has only one shot to compute the optimal solution so that it never goes back and reverses the decision.
+We have used greedy approach in algorithms like: Kruskal's and Prim's minimum spanning tree algorithm.

 ### Divide and Conquer

 In divide and conquer approach, the problem in hand, is divided into smaller sub-problems and then each problem is solved independently.
 When we keep on dividing the subproblems into even smaller sub-problems, we may eventually reach a stage where no more division is possible.
 Those "atomic" smallest possible sub-problem (fractions) are solved.
 The solution of all sub-problems is finally merged in order to obtain the solution of an original problem.
+You should think of a divide-and-conquer algorithm as having three parts:

+- Divide the problem into a number of subproblems that are smaller instances of the same problem.
+- Conquer the subproblems by solving them recursively.
+If they are small enough, solve the subproblems as base cases.
+- Combine the solutions to the subproblems into the solution for the original problem.

+You can easily remember the steps of a divide-and-conquer algorithm as divide, conquer, combine.
+We have illustrated it's usage in Quick sort and merge sort.

 ### Dynamic Programming

-Dynamic programming approach is similar to divide and conquer in breaking down the problem into smaller and yet smaller possible sub-problems.
-But unlike, divide and conquer, these sub-problems are not solved independently.
-Rather, results of these smaller sub-problems are remembered and used for similar or overlapping sub-problems.

-Dynamic programming is used where we have problems, which can be divided into similar sub-problems, so that their results can be re-used.
-Mostly, these algorithms are used for optimization.
-Before solving the in-hand sub-problem, dynamic algorithm will try to examine the results of the previously solved sub-problems.
-The solutions of sub-problems are combined in order to achieve the best solution.
+Dynamic programming is a fancy name for using divide-and-conquer technique with a table.
+As compared to divide-and-conquer, dynamic programming is more powerful and subtle design technique.
+It is not a specific algorithm, but it is a meta-technique (like divide-and-conquer).
+This technique was developed back in the days when "programming" meant "tabular method" (like linear programming).
+It does not really refer to computer programming.
+Dynamic programming is a stage-wise search method suitable for optimization problems whose solutions may be viewed as the result of a sequence of decisions.
+The most attractive property of this strategy is that during the search for a solution it avoids full enumeration by pruning early partial decision solutions that cannot possibly lead to optimal solution.
+In many practical situations, this strategy hits the optimal solution in a polynomial number of decision steps.
+However, in the worst case, such a strategy may end up performing full enumeration.

+Dynamic programming takes advantage of the duplication and arrange to solve each subproblem only once, saving the solution (in table or in a globally accessible place) for later use.
+The underlying idea of dynamic programming  is: avoid calculating the same stuff twice, usually by keeping a table of known results of subproblems.
+Unlike divide-and-conquer, which solves the subproblems top-down, a dynamic programming is a bottom-up technique.
+The dynamic programming technique is related to divide-and-conquer, in the sense that it breaks problem down into smaller problems and it solves recursively.
+However, because of the somewhat different nature of dynamic programming problems, standard divide-and-conquer solutions are not usually efficient.

+The dynamic programming is among the most powerful for designing algorithms for optimization problem.
+This is true for two reasons.
+Firstly, dynamic programming solutions are based on few common elements.
+Secondly, dynamic programming problems are typical optimization problems i.e., find the minimum or maximum cost solution, subject to various constraints.

+In other words, this technique used for optimization problems:

+- Find a solution to the problem with the optimal value.
+- Then perform minimization or maximization.

 ### Tree Algorithms